eromatiya/A-Personal-Arch-Installation-Guide/README.md

 #### Install and Configure Network Manager

-As of now, we're using `netctl` if we're using wireless connection and `dhcpcd` if we're on wired connection.
+As of now, we're using `iwd` if we're using wireless connection and `dhcpcd` if we're on wired connection.
 So it's time to install a GUI to connect to the internet.

 1. Install network manager and its utilities.